Creutzfeldt-Jakob Disease (CJD)

 Brain tissue is preferably obtained by autopsy rather than biopsy, as neuropathological analysis of biopsied brain tissue cannot rule out prion disease, and brain biopsies are generally not required unless a physician is trying to exclude an alternative treatable disease.
 Efforts continue to educate the public and medical providers of the importance of confirming a prion disease diagnosis and the services available to those interested in confirmatory testing.
 Please see the NPDPSC website for more information about the Autopsy Coordination Program, and other services offered.

-Additional ante-mortem tests that may assist with diagnosis include 14-3-3 protein and tau protein in CSF, brain magnetic resonance imaging (MRI), and electroencephalogram (EEG).
-Blood testing, or other specimen types, can be utilized for genetic testing if a familial form of CJD is being considered.
+Additional ante-mortem tests that may assist with diagnosis include 14-3-3 protein and total Tau protein in CSF, brain magnetic resonance imaging (MRI), and electroencephalogram (EEG).
+Blood testing, or other specimen types, can be utilized for genetic testing if a genetic form of CJD is being considered.

 Treatment & Prevention

 There is no known prevention or treatment that will stop progression of these fatal diseases, but there is ongoing research for therapies.